IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_maintenance_gn.rst

 Step 8
 ^^^^^^^
-[Update Process created in Step 7] - rename with the following naming convention ilao-GN-[top legal issue]_[more specific legal issue].
+[Update Process created in Step 7]:

+* Rename with the following naming convention ilao-GN-[top legal issue]_[more specific legal issue].
 You may not have a more specific legal issue.
-Two examples of names are ilao-GN-HSG_landlord and ilao-GN-SNAP. *Process can be used with the Guided Navigation API must be set to yes.* For ease of adding the legal issue to SMS and the website, copy to Process UUID and paste it in the Process Description
+Two examples of names are ilao-GN-HSG_landlord and ilao-GN-SNAP.
+* ***Process can be used with the Guided Navigation API must be set to yes.***
+* For ease of adding the legal issue to SMS and the website, copy to Process UUID and paste it in the Process Description